MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/network-settings-for-advanced-features.md

 > [!NOTE]
 > Network sites are used only by the advanced Enterprise Voice features.
 They are not the same as the branch sites that you configure in your Skype for Business Server topology.

 To configure a network site and associate it with a network region, you can either use the **Network Configuration** section of Skype for Business Server Control Panel, or run the Skype for Business Server Management Shell **New-CsNetworkSite** or **Set-CsNetworkSite** cmdlets.
-For details, see[Create or Modify a Network Site](http://technet.microsoft.com/library/14e24856-9996-4da4-9f31-300940bdf5aa.aspx) in the Deployment documentation, or refer to the Skype for Business Server Management Shell documentation.
+For details, see [Create or Modify a Network Site](http://technet.microsoft.com/library/14e24856-9996-4da4-9f31-300940bdf5aa.aspx) in the Deployment documentation, or refer to the Skype for Business Server Management Shell documentation.

 ## Identify IP Subnets